-Jim Lahey has created the perfect dish to herald spring–shaved asparagus pizza.
-His famous crust coddles rich and creamy Brie cheese and shaved asparagus, which chars and curls to become a tangle of sweet, crunchy strands on top.
-Lemon zest adds brightness to the pizza.
-And its done in 40 minutes.
-You can’t order delivery that fast.
+This shaved asparagus pizza from Jim Lahey heralds spring with rich, creamy Brie cheese and shaved asparagus, which chars and curls to become a tangle of sweet, crunchy strands on top.
+Done in 40 minutes.
+Can’t order delivery that fast.

 Yes, we’re eating asparagus on our pizza.
 And loving every single bite.
 This inspired recipe from Jim Lahey of Sullivan Street Bakery juxtaposes crispy chewy pizza crust with a tangle of tender and lemony asparagus and gooey cheese aplenty.
-What results is so spectacular, so unexpected, so contrary to everything you thought you knew about pizza, you may find yourself unable to keep up with the compliments.
-Especially when you daintily divvy it up and set it out with chilled white wine at a cocktail party.–Angie Zoobkoff
+What results is so spectacular, so unexpected, so contrary to everything you thought you knew about pizza—and about asparagus—you may find yourself unable to keep up with the compliments.
+Especially when you daintily divvy it up and set it out with chilled white wine.–Angie Zoobkoff

 Shaved Asparagus Pizza